dmix/refactor.ex/README.md

     Required arguments:

-                    --from, -f = Name of existing model/contant to rename --to, -t   = Name of new constant to replace it with --file, -f = File to replace strings in
+        --from, -f = Name of existing model/contant to rename --to,   -t = Name of new constant to replace it with --file, -p = Filepath to replace strings in

     For example:

         ./refactor --from Comment --to Category --file ./sample_test.ex

         ./refactor -f Comment -t Category -p ./sample_test.ex

 ## License

 GNU v3

 By Daniel P. McGrady - https://dmix.ca